-UT Info Card (PDF - prints 2-up, cut in half) - The card lists many links to support resources while the employee is serving on an unaccompanied tour.
+UT Info Card (pdf) - The card lists many links to support resources while the employee is serving on an unaccompanied tour.

 Children’s Handbook – Email FLOAskUT@state.gov to request an age appropriate workbook to help children understand separation from a parent.

 - Children's Certificates & Medals of Recognition – Employees can nominate their child to receive a certificate and award recognizing their sacrifice.
 Eligibility requirements: Employee must be from a Foreign Affairs Agency and serving at a UT designated post for at least 6 months and child must be employee’s daughter/son/step-child up to age 21.
 For more information or to submit a nomination contact FLOAskUT@state.gov.